freewill7/stroudmasters/README.md

 - Generate website

-  This is different to the `hugo serve` command that we use to test changes
+  This is slightly different to the `hugo serve` command that we use to test changes

   ```sh
   hugo